OSGeo/OSGeoLive-doc/en/quickstart/geokettle_quickstart.rst

 Loading an existing transformation
 ==================================

 To load an existing transformation, select :menuselection:`File --> Open`.
-Browse to the transformation samples subdirectory file:`samples/transformations/geokettle`, then select one of the available sample transformations and click OK.
-GeoKettle transformation are stored in files with the extension « .ktr ».
+Browse to the transformation samples subdirectory :file:`samples/transformations/geokettle`, then select one of the available sample transformations and click :guilabel:`OK`.
+GeoKettle transformation are stored in files with the extension `*.ktr`.

 The following picture shows the sample « intersection » transformation.
-You should obeserve that the content of the two main parts which compose the workbench have changed.
+You should observe that the content of the two main parts which compose the workbench have changed.

   .. image:: ../../images/screenshots/1024x768/geokettle_intersection_transformation.png

 A description of the transformation and optionnal directives can be seen in the yellow tooltip area.

 Before starting the transformation, you will need to specify wich shapefile to use.
-In order to do that, double click on each of the « GIS file input » steps to make the following dialog appear (Note : you may also customize any steps of any transformation by double clicking on it).
+In order to do that, double click on each of the « GIS file input » steps to make the following dialog appear.

   .. image:: ../../images/screenshots/800x600/geokettle_shapefile_input_step.png

+.. note:
+   You may also customize any steps of any transformation by double clicking on it.

-Enter the name of your shapefile including the « .shp » extension or leave it as is to use the sample dataset and click OK.
+Enter the name of your shapefile including the `*.shp` extension or leave it as is to use the sample dataset and click :guilabel:`OK`.

 You are now ready to start the transformation.
 To do so, simply hit the play button in the toolbar above your transformation.